 7. You keep talking about your ex

-If people around you are talking about him/her, then it is fine because you cannot control what others have to say.
+If people around you are talking about them, then it is fine because you cannot control what others have to say.
 But if you are trying to bring your ex into your conversation, then it could be a cause for concern.
 You could be harming your relationship more than ever.

-Your current S.O might even start to feel inadequate since you constantly keep talking about your ex.
+Your current S.O. might even start to feel inadequate since you constantly keep talking about your ex.
 When past issues are affecting a relationship in this manner, it’s best to try and communicate with your current S.O.
 Ask them what they’d like to be different and try to understand where they’re coming from.

 8. You still stalk your ex

 When you keep stalking your ex on social media and know a lot about what they are doing in their lives, your present partner is bound to get annoyed.
 This will cause your relationship to crumble because nobody likes to have a partner who is not dedicated to him/her and keeps on thinking about their past lover.